Corporate responsibility management at PHM Group

 We do not hesitate to try out various projects aimed at employment.
 For instance, we have organised recruitment-oriented training programmes in cooperation with the TE Office, the Centre for Economic Development, Transport and the Environment and educational institutions.
 The target groups for these programmes have been the unemployed, those at risk of unemployment and people switching careers.
-There is a plan to start a new group in autumn 2022.
-In autumn 2022, together with selected educational institutions, we aim to start employment-oriented training programmes targeted at immigrants.

-In 2022, all our employees in managerial positions will undergo a three-day training course whose topics are related to building the work community, for example, and diversity within the team will also be discussed as a part of this.
+All our employees in managerial positions will undergo a three-day training course whose topics are related to building the work community, for example, and diversity within the team will also be discussed as a part of this.

 Small local operators combined with the safety requirements of a large Group

 Our locally operating companies benefit the most from the support of a large Group as we develop and harmonise the safety management of the Group and its companies.
 Our target is to reduce the number of occupational accidents by 50% each year, compared to the previous year.
 The purpose of the Group’s support functions is to produce the locally operating companies with the know-how and support required for the development of safety and achieving the set goals.